 11. Quantum Computing

-Quantum computing is a sophisticated mix of hardware and software that performs predictive calculations based on the probability of information received instead of classical computers, which calculate states of information after-the-fact.
+Quantum computing is a sophisticated mix of hardware and software that performs predictive calculations based on the probability of information received instead of calculating states of information after the fact via traditional computers.
 In industry 4.0, quantum computing is used by researchers to discover new materials and new chemical combinations for drug treatments.

 At RGBSI, we deliver total workforce management, engineering, quality lifecycle management, and IT solutions that provide strategic partnership for organizations of all sizes.